icub-tech-iit/outside-collaborators/README.md

 @user02 @user03
 ```

-To avoid cluttering the thread, the original triggering message is quoted up to a given extent.
+To avoid cluttering the thread, the original triggering message is quoted only up to a given extent.

 ## ⚙ Automation for your organization
 1. [Create a copy](../../generate) of this dashboard repository in your organization account.